-I always get asked: what do vegetarians eat in Spain?
+People always ask me: what do vegetarians eat in Spain?

-3. Calamares del Campo (Country Style Calamari/Fried Vegetables)
+3. Calamares del Campo (Country Style Fried Vegetables) — Vegan

 Don’t get scared by the word calamares in the title.
-Made from onions and peppers cut into circles (like calamari rings) and then deep fried, calamares del campo are simply fried veggies and definitely vegetarian-friendly.
+This veggie dish gets its name from onions and peppers that are cut into circles (like calamari rings) and then deep-fried.

 4. Espárragos con Huevos (Asparagus with Eggs)

-This popular plate around Spain is a great combination of local asparagus and eggs prepared a variety of ways.
-I personally like it with a poached egg and some jamón… but for the vegetarians out there the poached egg alone will be delicious!
+This popular Spanish dish is a winning combination of local asparagus and eggs prepared a variety of ways.
+I personally like it with a poached egg, but it can also be made with a baked egg or even shredded hard-boiled eggs (pictured).

-5. Gazpacho (Cold Tomato and Vegetable Puree, Vegan-Friendly)
+5. Gazpacho (Cold Tomato and Vegetable Soup) — Vegan

-Gazpacho is originally from Andalusia, although Spaniards throughout the country enjoy it year round (ask anyone and they’ll tell you it’s the BEST hangover cure on the market!).
-Whether eaten in a bowl as a cold soup or sipped from a glass like vegetable juice, gazpacho is a super healthy and refreshing vegetarian Spanish food.
-Take a look at my favorite gazpacho recipe.
+Gazpacho is originally from Andalusia, although Spaniards throughout the country enjoy it year-round.
+(In fact, ask anyone and they’ll tell you it’s the BEST hangover cure on the market!)

-6. Espinacas con Garbanzos (Spinach and Chickpeas, Vegan-Friendly)
+6. Espinacas con Garbanzos (Spinach and Chickpeas) — Vegan

-This wonderful combination is one of my favorite Spanish dishes.
-I don’t make it nearly enough but it is actually really easy and super healthy.
-Check out this amazing version that made my Spanish husband nearly cry tears of joy!
+This wonderful combination is one of my favorite vegetarian tapas recipes.
+I don’t make it nearly enough, but it is incredibly easy and super healthy.
+My secret: adding tomato and almonds so that it gets a truly special flavor.